Maricao, Puerto Rico: Government

-The city belongs to the Puerto Rico Senatorial district V, which is represented by two senators.
-In 2016, Luis Berdiel and Nelson Cruz, from the New Progressive Party, were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag of Maricao derives its colors, design and symbolism from the municipal shield.
 It consists of a green cloth, with the three usual dimensions of the municipal flags of Puerto Rico, crossing from an end to another a yellow band with three points.
 The color green symbolizes the vegetation of the municipality and the yellow band symbolizes the mountains of the region.

 Coat of arms

-In a silver field, resides an inverted "V"-shaped green band.
+In a silver field, resides an inverted V-shaped green band.
 Contained in the band are five golden huts.
 To either side and below the band are a total of three Maricao (Byrsonima spicata) tree branches with flowers.
 Surrounding the shield below and to either side are two coffee tree branches.
 Above it is placed a gold mural crown with three towers outlined in black with green doors and windows.